openebs-archive/openebs-docs/docs/tsg_pvs.md

   3. If any one of the replicas are still in RO mode, wait for the synchronization to complete.
 If all the replicas are in RO mode (this may occur when all replicas re-register into the controller within short intervals), you must restart the OpenEBS volume controller using the `kubectl delete pod <pvc-ctrl>`  command .
 Since it is a Kubernetes deployment, the controller pod is restarted successfully.
 Once done, verify that all replicas transition into *RW mode*.

-  4. Unmount the stale iscsi device mounts on the application node.
+  4. Un-mount the stale iscsi device mounts on the application node.
 Typically, these devices are mounted in the `/var/lib/kubelet/plugins/kubernetes.io/iscsi/iface-default/<target-portal:iqn>-lun-0`  path.

   5. Identify whether the iSCSI session is re-established after failure.
 This can be verified using `iscsiadm -m session`, with the device mapping established using `iscsiadm -m session -P 3` and `fdisk -l`. **Note:**  Perform the following steps as part of the recovery procedure for a Volume-Read only issue.

      - Confirm that the OpenEBS target does not exist as a Read Only device by the OpenEBS controller and that all replicas are in Read/Write mode.
-     - Unmount the iSCSI volume from the node in which the application pod is scheduled.
+     - Un-mount the iSCSI volume from the node in which the application pod is scheduled.
      - Perform the following iSCSI operations from inside the kubelet container.
        - Logout
        - Rediscover
        - Login
-     - Remount the iSCSI device (may appear with a new SCSI device name) on the node.
+     - Re-mount the iSCSI device (may appear with a new SCSI device name) on the node.
      - Verify if the application pod is able to start using/writing into the newly mounted device.

   6. If the device is not logged in again, ensure that the network issues/failed nodes/failed replicas are resolved, device is discovered, and session is re-established.
 This can be achieved using the commands `iscsiadm -m discovery -t st -p <ctrl svc IP>:3260` and `iscsiadm -m node -T <iqn> -l` respectively.